rbw/pysnow/docs/usage/client.rst

 Connecting
 ==========

-This shows some examples of how to connect to ServiceNow using either username and password or OAuth.
+Shows some examples of how to connect with pysnow using either username and password or OAuth.

 See the :meth:`Client documentation <pysnow.Client>` for more info